polok-dev98/polok-dev98/README.md

 🌱 I'm on track for learning DataScience, AI, ML and Deep Learning.

-🎓 I'm completed B.Sc Engineering at Noakhali Science and Technology University (NSTU),Dept of Information and Communication Engineering (ICE)
+🎓 I've completed B.Sc Engineering at Noakhali Science and Technology University (NSTU),Dept of Information and Communication Engineering (ICE)

 👯 I’m looking to collaborate Who Working on Machine Learning and DataScience Field.